AndrasKovacs/flatparse/README.md

 * [`FlatParse.Basic`](src/FlatParse/Basic.hs) only supports the above features.
 If you don't need indentation parsing, this is sufficient.
 * [`FlatParse.Stateful`](src/FlatParse/Stateful.hs) additionally supports a built-in `Int` worth of internal state.
 This can support a wide range of indentation parsing features.
 There is a slight overhead in performance and code size compared to `Basic`.
 However, in small parsers and microbenchmarks the difference between `Basic` and `Stateful` is often reduced to near zero by GHC and LLVM optimization.
 The difference is more marked if we use native code backend instead of LLVM.

+The reason for baking a reader into the parsers, is that if we need it, it's convenient, and if we don't, then GHC very reliably optimizes unused environments away.
+In contrast, GHC optimizes much less reliably if we try to wrap the existing `Reader` from `transformers` around our parsers.

 ## Tutorial

 Work in progress.
 See [`src/FlatParse/Examples`](src/FlatParse/Examples).